Buffalo Wild Wings Twitter Account Allegedly Hacked With Racist Messages

 — KTRE News (@KTREnews) June 2, 2018

-Buffalo Wild Wings is a casual dining and sports bar chain with restaurants in the United States, Mexico, Canada, The Philippines, the United Arab Emirates, Saudi Arabia, Oman, and India.
+Buffalo Wild Wings is a casual dining and sports bar chain with restaurants in the United States, Mexico, Canada, the Philippines, the United Arab Emirates, Saudi Arabia, Oman, and India.
 The franchise is owned by Arby Restaurant Group, a conglomerate which has since been reborn as Inspire Brands.

-According to Fortune Magazine, Inspire Brand’s three restaurant chains, Buffalo Wild Wings, Arby’s, and R Taco own close to 5,000 restaurants which earned more than $7.6 billion in 2017.
+According to Fortune Magazine, Inspire Brand’s three restaurant chains, Buffalo Wild Wings, Arby’s, and R Taco, own close to 5,000 restaurants, and earned more than $7.6 billion in 2017.